lidofinance/lido-dao/README.md

 For ETH2 part: Beacon chain node, genesis validators machine, and, optionally 2nd and 3rd peer beacon chain nodes.

-To build and start the whole local environment, first:
+To build and start the whole local environment use:
-* git clone -b fix/full-flow-test git@github.com:depools/dc4bc.git
- to the depool-dao root
-* Add your local ssh key to github account

-then use:
 ```bash
 ./startup.sh
 ```